eugenyuk/3-tier_app_ansible_deploy/README.md

 </details>

 2. Create and start a container
-Actually, this is an optional stage which can be implemented by ansible's task
+Actually, this is an optional stage which can be implemented by ansible's task **Start the container 'ubuntu_18.04' if it's not up**.

 ` > docker run -d -p 127.0.0.1:22:22 --name ubuntu_18.04 ubuntu-sshd:18.04`